PlayFab/MpsSamples/README.md

 ## Wrapping GSDK

 You could try GSDK without modifying your game server (even though we don't recommend it for production deployments).
-You can find instructions [here](wrappingGSDK/README.md).
+This sample also contains a sample fake game server you can try in order to familiarize with the Multiplayer Servers service.
+You can find instructions [here](wrappingGsdk/README.md).

 ## MpsAllocatorSample